zeh-almeida/mublog/src/pages/en-us/posts/turing_machines.md

 As mentioned many times before in this article, pretty much all computers since the invention of the `Turing Machine` use this model.

+Understanding this model could help you have a better time with any technology as well, since you will probably understand how to better "communicate" with the machines.

-It doesn't matter if you have a Original IBM PC from 1980 or the newest iPhone 99: they both have a CPU that is modeled after the `Turing Machine`.
+It doesn't matter if you have a Original IBM PC from 1980 or the newest fictional (for now) iPhone 99x Pro: they both have a CPU that is modeled after the `Turing Machine`.

-Yes, even those "[cheapo](https://www.pinterest.com/pin/102105116538007472/)" games are `Turing Machines` in a way or another.
+And yes, even those "[cheapo](https://www.pinterest.com/pin/102105116538007472/)" games are `Turing Machines` in a way or another.

-### <i class="fa-solid fa-bug"></i> Why does it matter?

-Well, if that doesn't makes you curious how such a simple yet ingenious model pretty much *changed humanity* since the last century, what will?

-Understanding this model could help you navigate technology easier as well, since you will probably understand how to better "communicate" with the machines.

-Let's list some of the objects which are `Turing Machines`:
+Let's list some of the objects which are also `Turing Machines`:

 - Smart TVs
-- Smartphones
 - Tablets
 - Vehicles
 - Any of those "_smart_" appliances

 The list goes on and on...

-### <i class="fa-solid fa-terminal"></i> Is this really important for a programmer?
+### <i class="fa-solid fa-terminal"></i> Is this important for a programmer?

 In a word?
 Yes.
 In another word? **absolutely**.
-The whole idea of a programmer is to create `Algorithms` for the `Turing Machines` to process.
+The whole existence of a programmer is to create `Algorithms` for the `Turing Machines` to process.

-> In  my opinion, nothing is more important in today's world than a well-defined `algorithm`.
+> In  my opinion, nothing is more important in today's world than a well-defined, well-documented `algorithm`, regardless of it's application.

-Even if you use languages such as `Python`, `Javascript`, `Java`, `C#`, `Rust` or `C/C++` the code will eventually turn into `assembly`, either directly by compilation such as `Rust` and `C/C++` or by interpretation such as the other examples.
+Even if you use programming languages such as `Python`, `Javascript`, `Java`, `C#`, `Rust` or `C/C++` the code will eventually turn into `assembly`, either directly by compilation such as `Rust` and `C/C++` or by interpretation such as the other examples.

 Every computer architecture has it's own `assembly alphabet` and here are some of the architectures I can remember on the top of my head:

 - [x86/x64](https://en.wikipedia.org/wiki/X86-64) - Pretty much every Windows computer, since ever.
-Granted, there is the whole 16, 32 and 64-bit eras but this is topic for another discussion.
+Granted, there is the whole `16`, `32` and `64-bit` eras but this is topic for another discussion.
 - [ARM](https://en.wikipedia.org/wiki/ARM_architecture_family) - Pretty much all appliances you have, such as TVs, Cellphones, etc.
 - [MIPS](https://en.wikipedia.org/wiki/MIPS_architecture) - Ah the good old N64 and PlayStation...
-- [RISC V](https://en.wikipedia.org/wiki/RISC-V) - New player, comparable to ARM chips but it is a different architecture
+- [RISC V](https://en.wikipedia.org/wiki/RISC-V) - New player, comparable to ARM chips but it is a different architecture.
 - [POWER](https://en.wikipedia.org/wiki/IBM_POWER_architecture) - IBM architecture. used mainly in mainframes and other industrial applications.

-Maybe this Turing guy was onto something, I guess...
+- [6502](https://en.wikipedia.org/wiki/MOS_Technology_6502) - used in the Nintendo Entertainment System, Apple II and many others.

 ___